Catana791/Fading-Revelations/README.md

  - 7 new ammo types,
  - 2 Larger Core Blocks (with fitting drones),
  - A whole new trading system using currency,
- - A unit upgrading system that takes mod units and buffs their stats!
+ - A unit upgrading system that takes mod units and buffs their stats,
+ - A whole new way to distribute items across the map without effort using the outpost block!

 ### All textured and coded with love.